rbarcode/w4-pizza-parlor/README.md

 **Describe: Pizza()**

-Test: "It should return a Pizza object with two properties for toppings and size"
+Test #1: "It should return a Pizza object with two properties for toppings and size"
 Code: const myPizza = new Pizza("medium", ["anchovies", "pineapple"]);
 Expected Output: Pizza { size: "medium", toppings: ["anchovies", "pineapple"] }

+**Describe: Pizza.prototype.calcPrice()**

+Test #2: "It should return the price of one topping."
+Code: myPizza.calcPrice();
+Expected Output: 0.5

 ## Known Bugs